mramirez0610/ctiRevamp/README.md

 - UploadThing Integration for uploading photos and videos
 - find a way to convert images into .webp format for loading speed
 - learn css grid for the gallery page

+## Brandon notes

+- Change the directions grabber to a Card that has a button that grabs directions instead of automatically grabbing directions